-Largest Wildlife Refugee in New Jersey!
-The Great Swamp National Wildlife Refuge Mott is the largest wildlife refuge in the state and is home to hundreds of thousands of animals.
+Largest wildlife refuge in New Jersey!
+The Great Swamp National Wildlife Refuge is the largest wildlife refuge in the state and is home to hundreds of thousands of animals.
 The refuge sits on 7,800 acres and is home to animals including fox, deer, turtles, fish, frogs and hundreds of birds.
-Each of these animals call the refuge their home and use it for nesting and feeding grounds throughout the year.

-For the safety of the animals, and the people,the refuge has been cut into two sections.
+For the safety of the animals and the people,the refuge has been cut into two sections.
 One sectionis open to the public and can be used for hiking and walking tours.
 The rails provide you with a unique opportunity to see the animals at a safe distance and see the hundreds of unique plant and animal species.
-The trails also take you along the many different landscapes of the refuge including swamp woodland, marsh, grassland, ponds and streams.
-The other half of the refuge is closed to the public, because it is where many of the animals feed and care for their babies.
-Amazing wildlife refuge, great way to spend a spring afternoon!
+The trails also take you along the many different landscapes of the refuge, including swamp woodland, marsh, grassland, ponds and streams.
+The other half of the refuge is closed to the public because it is where many of the animals feed and care for their babies.

-If you love hiking and exploring New Jersey's wilderness than Hacklebarney State Park is the perfect place for you!
+If you love hiking and exploring New Jersey's wilderness then Hacklebarney State Park is the perfect place for you!
 This 465-acre state park offers some of the best hiking and views in the state.
-During your hike you will discover some endangered species of plants that only grow in this state park, beautiful trees, shrubs and flowers, some majestic animal life and best of all on the higher trails you'll get a beautiful and unique view of the Black River.
+During your hike, you will discover some endangered species of plants that only grow in this state park, beautiful trees, shrubs and flowers, some majestic animal life and best of all, on the higher trails, you'll get a beautiful and unique view of the Black River.
 The Black River is the most iconic part of Hacklebarney State Park.
-The river cuts through rock structures making a unique river unlike anything in New Jersey.
+The river cuts through rock structures, making a unique river unlike anything in New Jersey.
 The river provides amazing views all year long.

-Jenny Jump State Forest is located in the beautiful mountains of Warren County surrounded on all sides by rolling mountains covered brilliantly with trees.
+Jenny Jump State Forest is located in the beautiful mountains of Warren County NJ, surrounded on all sides by rolling mountains covered brilliantly with trees.
 Jenny Jump State Forest offers some of the best hiking trails in New Jersey.
-Not only because of its tranquillity, but because when you get to the top you will get a panoramic view of the mountains, Mountain Lake, the Pequest Valley and the Delaware Water Gap.
-You cannot find a view like this anywhere else in New Jersey!
+Not only because of its tranquility, but because when you get to the top you will get a panoramic view of the mountains, Mountain Lake, the Pequest Valley and the Delaware Water Gap.
+You cannot find a view like this anywhere else in NJ!
 Some trails are also available for mountain biking!
 If you cannot get enough of the beautiful state park, spend the weekend!
-Jenny Jump State Park offers camping from April thru October in either tents, campers or a shelter.
+Jenny Jump State Park offers camping from April through October in either tents, campers or a shelter.

 Perfect state park for hiking and exploring wooded forests!

-State Park known for its Hiking Trails!
+State park known for its hiking trails!
 Spend the day in beautiful Kittatinny Valley State Park.
 Bring the whole family and enjoy hunting, hiking, mountain biking, bird watching and horseback riding.
 Kittatinny Valley State Park offers two beautiful trails that cover more than 20 miles each.
 The trails will guide you through various landscapes such as forests, wetlands, swamps, lakes and fields.
 You will also come into contact with beautiful wildlife such as deer, turkey, a variety birds, beaver and much more!
-In addition to hiking each trail offers horseback riding and biking.
+In addition to hiking, each trail offers horseback riding and biking.
 Spend the day hiking through the beautiful trails or spend the day at one of four lakes fishing, boating and kayaking.
-With so much to do it's almost impossible to only stay for the day!
+With so much to do it's almost impossible to only stay for a half a day or one day!

-During the winter come to Kittatinny Valley State Park and enjoy a brisk winter hike to see how the landscape changes during the colder months.
-When it snows bring your skis and ski throughout the park.
-Many people use the park to practice dog sledding, you can even catch a glimpse!
-Bring the whole family and enjoy the park for a day or spend the weekend at one of their various campgrounds!
-Camping is available April 1 - October 31.
+During the winter, come to Kittatinny Valley State Park and enjoy a brisk winter hike to see how the landscape changes during the colder months.
+When it snows, bring your skis and ski throughout the park.
+Many people use the park to practice dog sledding, which you may be able to catch a glimpse of if you're lucky!
+Bring the whole family and enjoy the park for a day, or spend the weekend at one of their various campgrounds!

 Amazing Hiking, Fishing and Camping in New Jersey!

-Spend the day at Leaming's Run Gardens, one of the most beautiful gardens in New Jersey.
+Spend the day at Leaming's Run Gardens, one of the most beautiful gardens in NJ.
 Walk around the huge property and enjoy the variety of lush gardens.
-At the garden you will learn about a variety of plant species while seeing them up-close.
-Throughout the garden you will see bridges, ponds and 25 themed gardens including a fern garden, a bamboo grove, a rose garden and so many more!
-Leaming's Run Gardens changes their garden displays yearly, so be sure to visit regularly!
+At Leaming's Run, you will learn about a variety of plant species while seeing them up-close.
+Throughout the garden, you will see bridges, ponds and 25 themed gardens including a fern garden, a bamboo grove, a rose garden and so many more!
+Leaming's Run Gardens changes their garden displays annually, so be sure to visit regularly!
 The gardens are individually designed and expertly crafted to create the most unique and the largest garden in the United States.

 Located in beautiful Passaic County, Long Pond Ironworks State Park offers a rich history and a great state park with dozens of activities.
 The park was once an industrious ironworking community founded in 1766.
-Many remnants from the time of the ironworking community from the 18th and 19th centuries remain today including furnaces, a casting house, ice houses, waterwheels and more.
-Tours of the remains of these structures are available for tours, come out to discover a unique historical park in NJ!
+Many remnants from the time of the ironworking community from the 18th and 19th centuries remain today, including furnaces, a casting house, ice houses, waterwheels and more.
+Tours of the remains of these structures are available for tours.
+Come out to discover a unique historical park in the heart of Ringwood, NJ!

-Morristown National Historical Park is unlike any park in New Jersey.
+Morristown National Historical Park is unlike any other park in NJ.
 It preserves and commemorates the land and sites of General Washington and the Continental army’s winter encampment of December 1779 to June 1780.
-The park encompasses a part of not only New Jersey, but the United States, history that is vitally important.
-Morristown National Historical Park consists of three sites, the Ford Mansion, Fort Nonsense, and Jockey Hollow that were important during the American Revolutionary War.
+The park encompasses a part of not only NJ, but the United States, history that is vitally important.
+Morristown National Historical Park consists of three sites, the Ford Mansion, Fort Nonsense and Jockey Hollow, that were important during the American Revolutionary War.
 The Ford Mansion was the quarters of George Washington and the Continental Army during the American Revolution.
 Fort Nonsense sits on a high hilltop overlooking Morristown, and is believed to have been the site of a smoke signal.
 George Washington had Fort Nonsense built to signal for help during crisis.
 Jockey Hollow was the site of a Continental Army encampment.
 Each structure was vitally important during the American Revolution.
 The park maintains the structures and is working to fully restore them!

 Aside from all of the history the park has 27-miles of hiking trails winding through forests and a variety of fields that allow you to see the abundance of plants and animals living in the park.

-State Park with Beautiful Views of New Jersey!
+State park with beautiful views of NJ!
 Palisades Interstate Park is bustling with activities for anytime of the year!
 The park is about 12-miles long and has 2,500 acres of forests along the Hudson River.
-The park's terrain includes beautiful forests, a shorefront and cliffs.
-The park also has hiking trails, a boat launching ramp, overlooks, riverfront picnic sites and playgrounds, a nature sanctuary, and historic sites all just minutes from midtown Manhattan.
-With over 30-miles of hiking trails the views will allow you to see the most beautiful parts of the park.
+The park's terrain includes beautiful forests, a shore-front and cliffs.
+The park also has hiking trails, a boat launching ramp, overlooks, riverfront picnic sites and playgrounds, a nature sanctuary and historic sites, all just minutes from midtown Manhattan.
+With over 30-miles of hiking trails, the views will allow you to see the most beautiful parts of the park.
 The seven trails take you through the shore line, the inner forests and travel to the top of the cliffs.
 Each trail gives you a view of the park and the surrounding area!
-Bring the family and relax with a picnic lunch by the river or during the summer bring your boat and enjoy an afternoon floating along the river.
+Bring the family and relax with a picnic lunch by the river or, during the summer, bring your boat and enjoy an afternoon floating along the river.
 The highest point in the park, State Line Lookout, sits at the highest point on the Palisades Cliffs.
 The lookout gives you a view of the Hudson, Westchester and the Long Island Sound!
 This part of the park is perfect for hiking all year long and for skiing during the winter!
 Come out for hawk watching every fall!

-Discover a part of American Revolutionary History!
+Discover a part of American Revolutionary history!
 Princeton Battlefield State Park is a park that commemorates one of the fiercest battles in the American Revolution.
 The Battle of Princeton gave Washington his first victory against the British on the field.
 Many of the iconic sites at the park include the Clarke House Museum, Mercer Oak, the Colonnade and a stone patio marking the grave of 21 British and 15 American soldiers killed in the battle.
 Princeton Battlefield State Park is filled with historic sites and many outdoor activities.
-There are many open fields perfect for a quiet, serene picnic and bird watching throughout the year.
+There are many open fields, perfect for a quiet, serene picnic and bird watching throughout the year.
 There are several trails that lead to the Delaware and Raritan Canal.
 The trails offer beautiful views of the park and a quiet place to escape everyday life.
-During the winter the park is open for skiing.
-Come out and discover a park filled with history.
+During the winter, the park is open for skiing.

 Beautiful state park filled with New Jersey history!